riesacassano/Scramble_Music/readme.md

 Descriptions of the variables are in `data/data_dictionaries/primary_data_dictionary.xlsx`.
 Unfortunately, changes were made to the experiment during data collection, and those changes were not well-documented.
 This means that some variables are included in some participants raw data files and not others.

 **Note:** data for the confusion matrices was manually coded and saved in `data/primary/dataConfuseMatrix.xlsx`.
 While this is not technically primary data, it is the only data file used in analysis that is manually coded and not produced by one of the processing scripts described below.
+Musicians and non-musicians have separate sheets, but all data is on `Sheet1` and missing data can be seen on `Sheet1`.
+The `Expected` column has the right answer and the `Reference` column is the subject response.

 ## Processed data